 LOUISVILLE, Ky.
-(WDRB) -- Brooks Houck, the man convicted of killing Crystal Rogers, has been moved to another Kentucky prison.
+(WDRB) -- Brooks Houck, the man convicted of killing Crystal Rogers, was recently moved to another Kentucky prison.

-He's serving a life sentence.
-Houck is appealing his conviction to the Kentucky Supreme Court.
+Serving a life sentence, Houck is appealing his conviction to the Kentucky Supreme Court.

 In September, Houck and his co-defendant Joseph Lawson were sentenced in Nelson County after their convictions in the Rogers case.
 Circuit Court Judge Charles Simms III sentenced Houck to life in prison and Lawson to 25 years, the maximum sentences allowed by Kentucky law.